iiasa/CWatM/docu/setup.rst

 .. warning:: If python is not set in the environment path, the full path of python has to be used

-.. warning:: Please use the right version of CWATM with the right version of Python (either 3.7 or 3.8)
+.. warning:: Please use the right version of CWatM with the right version of Python (either 3.7 or 3.8)

 Run the Python version